Welcome to our online Parent Packet

 School Psychologist Beth Fowler is available to see students, parents, and staff for consultation and brief counseling.
 This service is provided free for members of the EHS community.

 On occasion, EHS will recommend that a student see Dr. Fowler.
 If you do not want your child to be seen by Dr. Fowler or you wish to schedule an appointment, please contact her.
+If you prefer your child not make appointments with Dr. Fowler, you may indicate that on your Magnus Health form.

 The Choices program aims to reduce high-risk behaviors through comprehensive education and counseling.
 A goal of the program is to create a school culture in which peers, parents, faculty, and staff hold students accountable and provide safety and support for students who have questions or concerns.